grohith327/hackerrank/README.md

 # hackerrank
-Solutions to questions in hackerrank website
+Solutions to questions from hackerrank in C++ or Python